 - urine or blood test

-Most people feel relief after a day or two of treatment and make a full recovery.
+Most people get relief from their symptoms after a day or two of treatment and make a full recovery.

 Without treatment, this condition can lead to chronic joint pain.

 Abstaining from sex is the only sure way to prevent STIs.

 People who are sexually active can lower their risk for gonorrhea by using condoms or other barrier methods and getting screened for STIs on a regular basis.